Cole Perfetti: Professional

 On December 31, Perfetti was the victim of an alleged high-stick from Minnesota Wild forward Ryan Hartman on the second half of a back-to-back matchup between the Wild and Jets.
 In a game the day prior on December 30, Wild star Kirill Kaprizov was injured from a pair of cross-checks from Jets defenceman Brenden Dillon.
 The next night, 1:51 into the first period of the rematch, Hartman told Perfetti that he was going to intentionally high-stick him as retribution for Kaprizov's injury, despite Perfetti not being involved in the play which injured Kaprizov.
 On the ensuing faceoff, Hartman hit Perfetti in the face with an illegal high-stick.
 Although the play was not called a penalty by the referees, Perfertti was wearing a microphone when the exchange occurred which picked up audio of the interaction.
 Perfetti was not injured on the play but required stitches from the high-stick.
 On January 2, 2024, the NHL fined Hartman $4,427.08 for high-sticking Perfetti, the maximum allowable under the league's collective bargaining agreement for an infraction which does not involve an injury or game misconduct penalty resulting from a play.
 After three days of silence following the breaking of the story, Hartman publicly denied that he had intentionally high-sticked Perfetti and instead claimed that Perfetti had baited Hartman into claiming responsibility for the incident during the match; audio of the exchange was not released after the Wild organization and National Hockey League Players' Association objected to its release.
 On January 24, 2025, Perfetti scored his first career NHL hat trick in a 5–2 Jets victory over the Utah Hockey Club.

-On May 4th, 2025, Perfetti scored the game-tying goal with 2.2 seconds left in regulation of Game 7 of his Jets' first round series to tie the game against the St. Louis Blues 3-3, which the Jets eventually won 4-3 in double overtime.
+On May 4, 2025, Perfetti scored the game-tying goal with 1.6 seconds left in regulation of Game 7 of his Jets' first round series to tie the game against the St. Louis Blues 3-3, which the Jets eventually won 4-3 in double overtime.
 It was the latest game-tying or winning goal in regulation in NHL playoff history.

+After becoming a restricted free agent at the end of the 2025–26 season, Perfetti re-signed with the Jets to a 5-year contract extension on July 15, 2026.